SALTR/saltr-unity-sdk/README.md

 Basically SDK, as the REST API, has few simple actions.
 The most important one is connecting (GetAppData), which loads the app data objects containing features, experiments and level headers.

-This and other actions will be described in the sections below.

 ##Contact Us